SankalamaddiVinayReddy/Customer_labs_djangoapp/README.md

 # Customer_labs_djangoapp
-Django web application code, work is going on...
+Django web application code, work is going on...  code is on master branch